stupid-yash74679/epicsinfra.in/content/collections/products/prefab-toilets.md

                                 <div class="services-steps">
                                     <h2 class="text-anime-style-2">How We Set Up Your Toilets</h2>

-                                    <p class="wow fadeInUp">Our process is fast and simple.
-We start with your needs, design a unit that fits, and install it quick—often in under 15 days—so your site stays clean and ready.</p>
+                                    <p class="wow fadeInUp">Epics Infra keeps it no-nonsense.
+We chat about what you need, design a setup that fits, and get it rolling in 15-30 days—boom, you’ve got a clean spot, no waiting around.</p>

                                     <!-- Service Step Box Start -->
                                     <div class="service-steps-box">